πŸ“Š ECONPLEX

 Yen Correlation

-The Nikkei has a strong inverse correlation with the yenβ€”a weaker yen boosts export earnings (translated back at favorable rates), lifting the index.
-This relationship makes BOJ policy decisions critical for the Nikkei.
+The Nikkei has a strong inverse correlation with the yen -- a weaker yen boosts export earnings (translated back at favorable rates), lifting the index.
+USD/JPY moving from 140 to 150 can add 5-8% to Nikkei valuations.
+This relationship makes BOJ policy the single most important driver of the index.

 Nikkei 225 Index | ECONPLEX